LydianAI Open-source tooling

 Profile settingWhat it affects

-ASIL levelWhich artifact types are mandatory, and what validation rules apply
+ASIL levelWhich artefact types are mandatory, and how validation severity is treated at the release gate

 Applicable standardsWhich regulation sections the validation rule catalog checks against

-Team members and rolesWho can create, review, approve, and release artifacts
+Team members and rolesWho can create, edit, review, approve, release, and administer

 Supported ASIL levels: QM, A, B, C, D